 In January 2010, the Company established a Non-Employee Director Stock Purchase Plan to provide a convenient method for its non-employee directors to acquire shares of the Company's common stock at fair market value by voluntarily electing to receive shares of common stock in lieu of cash for service as a director.
 The substance of this plan is now encompassed within the Company's Second Amended and Restated Non-Employee Director Compensation Plan (the "Non-Employee Director Compensation Plan").
-There are 500,000 shares authorized for issuance under this plan for the sole purpose of satisfying elections to receive shares of common stock in lieu of cash for service as a director, of which 355,812 shares remain available for future issuances at January 31, 2015.
-The Non-

-Employee Director Compensation Plan is a stand-alone plan and is not a sub-plan under our 2006 Incentive Compensation Plan (the "2006 Plan").
+There are 500,000 shares authorized for issuance under this plan for the sole purpose of satisfying elections to receive shares of common stock in lieu of cash for service as a director, of which 330,865 shares remain available for future issuances at January 30, 2016.
+The Non-Employee Director Compensation Plan is a stand-alone plan and is not a sub-plan under our 2006 Incentive Compensation Plan (the "2006 Plan").
 Accordingly, shares issued under this plan do not reduce the shares available for issuance under the 2006 Plan.

-With respect to the compensation of our non-employee directors, the Compensation Committee's goal is to maintain a level of compensation paid to our non-employee directors that is in the median of the companies within our peer group as well as similarly-sized companies.
+With respect to the compensation of our non-employee directors, the Compensation Committee's goal is to maintain a level of compensation paid to our non-employee directors that is in the median of the companies within our peer group as well as similarlysized companies.
 The Compensation Committee has historically retained Sibson Consulting, most recently in June 2013, to review compensation for our non-employee directors in comparison to our then peer group.
-As described below in "Compensation Discussion and Analysis - Compensation Committee Process," the Compensation Committee has the authority to retain compensation consultants and other outside advisors, without Board or management approval, to assist it in carrying out its duties, including the evaluation of compensation for our non-employee directors.
+As described above in "Compensation Discussion and Analysis - Use of Compensation Consultants," the Compensation Committee has the authority to retain compensation consultants and other outside advisors, without Board or management approval, to assist it in carrying out its duties, including the evaluation of compensation for our non-employee directors.
 The Compensation Committee may accept, reject or modify any recommendations by compensation consultants or other outside advisors.

-For fiscal 2014, our Non-Employee Director Compensation Plan provided that non-employee directors receive an annual retainer of \$102,250, which is paid in quarterly installments of \$25,562.50.
+For fiscal 2015, our Non-Employee Director Compensation Plan provided that non-employee directors receive an annual retainer of \$102,250, which is paid in quarterly installments of \$25,562.50.
 Each director receives \$1,500 for participation in each in-person meeting of the Board and its committees and \$750 for participation in each telephonic meeting.
 In addition, the Chairmen of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee receive an annual payment of \$10,000, \$5,000 and \$5,000, respectively, which is paid quarterly.
 Upon the initial election to the Board, a non-employee director will receive a stock option grant of 15,000 shares under the 2006 Plan.
+On January 28, 2016, the Board formed the Cybersecurity and Data Privacy Committee to oversee the monitoring and management of cyber risk and data privacy in the Company.
+Members of the committee will receive \$1,500 each in-person meeting and \$750 for each telephonic meeting.
+The Chairman of the Cybersecurity and Data Privacy Committee will receive an annual payment of \$5,000, paid in quarterly installments.